In addition to the listed activities, you'll enjoy a number of other activities including:

 Our exceptional and multi-talented staff bring new ideas, activities, and games to Camp each year, so no two years are exactly the same.
 For example, in past years we have featured juggling and poi.

 Camp tuition includes food, lodging, activities, activity supplies, and transportation during camp.
 The only activities for which there is an extra charge are horseback trail riding, whitewater rafting, and our specialized program tracks of mountain biking and rock climbing, which are optional activities.
 Transportation to and from Camp is not included, though the Camp provides free transportation to and from the Reno International Airport.
-There is bus transportation available from Redwood City, Larkspur, Novato, and Sacramento available for a fee.
+There is bus transportation available from Palo Alto, San Francisco, Larkspur, Novato, and West Sacramento available for a fee.
 (See Transportation.)

 You may sign up for as many rides as are offered during your camper's stay, though we would recommend limiting the number of times your child goes on any particular trail to two.